Aashishpss/CS201_PROJECT/README.md

 3.Open a terminal (macOS/Linux) or Command Prompt/PowerShell (Windows).

 4. Navigate to the directory where the downloaded file is located using the cd command.
+For example: cd path/to/directory
+5.Compile the program using the following command:

+    For macOS/Linux:

+    bash

+    gcc CS_201_Project_Grp18.c -o CS_201_Project_Grp18

+    For Windows (using MinGW):

+    bash

+    gcc CS_201_Project_Grp18.c -o CS_201_Project_Grp18.exe

+6.Once compiled, run the program with:

+    For macOS/Linux:

+    bash

+    ./CS_201_Project_Grp18

-For example
+    For Windows:

+    bash

+    CS_201_Project_Grp18.exe

+7.Follow the on-screen instructions to interact with the program.